Return trip: 3 things that have changed

 And yes, not so bad France finally.

-(me in front of a bakery in France on my return)
+(me in front of a bakery in France on my return trip)

 Okay, you'll tell me it's cliché, of course.
-But it's so true!
-I remember that before leaving, I had an Italian roommate.
+But it's so true: traveling opens the mind.
+I remember that before going on a trip, I had an Italian roommate.
 She told me that she was learning French but she still had a small level.
 I then remember saying to myself "I'm going to talk to her like I'm talking to everyone and if she does not understand, she'll ask me to repeat, that's all! "

 Well, she was just avoiding me because she was embarrassed to speak French with me.
-I thought it was a pity and that was not the way she would learn.
+I thought it was a pity and that was not the way she would learn a new language.

 Well when it was my turn to talk to my roommates in English and they spoke super fast, I can tell you that I quickly understood the discomfort.
 That feeling of inferiority that you feel when you ask someone to repeat 10 once ...

-Today, I can tell you that instead of judging people who do not speak French well and who learn it, I admire them.
+Today, after my trip back, I can tell you that instead of judging people who do not speak French well and who learn it, I admire them.
 (Especially since French is much more complicated than English).

-Beyond the language, the meetings with the Australians but also the backpackers and foreign students (in particular Colombians, Brazilians, Chinese, Italians ...) allowed me to confront my ready-made ideas.
 I am thinking in particular of all these discussions that I had with Chinese people about the political regime put in place there.
 I understand that some media tell us what they want.
 After several hectic conversations, I also understood why I was angry when I called my Taiwanese friends "Chinese people".
 The conflict between these peoples was not necessarily what interested me the most when I was in my little room in Paris, centered on my problems of European.
+At that moment I really said to myself: "Wow, traveling open mind."
 I also made friends from Dubai who explained to me in the greatest calm how their families had slaves who worked for them.
 In these cases, you can not just get upset and scream scandal.
 It's your friend, and you have to (at least try) understand their way of life.

-Before leaving, I felt that the project of going so far for 2 years was the project of my life.
-Once you've done it, and you realize it was not that complicated, you find yourself thinking about doing bigger things again.
+Before going on a trip, I had the impression that the project of going so far for 2 years was the project of my life.
+Once you're back from the trip, you realize that it was not that complicated, you realize how much travel opens your mind and you think you're thinking about doing bigger projects. .
 It started from the moment I decided to stay 3 years instead of 2 years.

 "Why do not I leave for a while in Argentina?
 "I'm going to start freelancing!
 "Why would not I start my own business? "

-And yes, traveling has also allowed me to develop my entrepreneurial spirit!
+And yes, traveling opens the mind but not that!
+Traveling also allowed me to develop my entrepreneurial spirit!
 As it is difficult to find a permanent contract in your branch in PVT, I developed during my stay there my freelance activity in digital marketing.
 I also created my company (see here) which helps French travelers to start their adventure in Australia by accompanying them in all the administrative procedures to be done at the beginning.
+So I give travel advice.
 It allowed me to overcome lack of self-confidence, to meet many people and to surpass myself.
+Yes, go on a trip that forms.

-In addition to all that, I became less shy (obliged when you do not speak English well, there is a moment, you have no other choice than to start even if you make mistakes), I I cut the umbilical cord with my parents, and I learned that fear should not be a hindrance to my projects.
+In addition to all this, after my trip back, I became less shy (forced when you speak English well, there is a moment, you have no choice but to start even if you make mistakes).
+I cut the umbilical cord with my parents, and learned that fear should not be a hindrance to my projects.

 And for all that, I can not say it enough: Thank you Australia.